poanetwork/hbbft/README.md

 * We add a `Terminate` message to the Binary Agreement algorithm.
 Termination occurs following output, preventing the algorithm from running (or staying in memory) indefinitely. ([#53](https://github.com/poanetwork/hbbft/issues/55))
 *  We add a `Conf` message to the Binary Agreement algorithm.
 An additional message phase prevents an attack if an adversary controls a network scheduler and a node. ([#37](https://github.com/poanetwork/hbbft/issues/37))
 *  We return additional information from the Subset and Honey Badger algorithms that specifies which node input which data.
 This allows for identification of potentially malicious nodes.
-* We run a Distributed Key Generation (DKG) protocol which does not require a trusted dealer; nodes collectively generate a secret key.
+* We include a Distributed Key Generation (DKG) protocol which does not require a trusted dealer; nodes collectively generate a secret key.
 This addresses the problem of single point of failure.
 See [Distributed Key Generation in the Wild](https://eprint.iacr.org/2012/377.pdf).

 ### Algorithm naming conventions